bmcano/secret-santa/README.md

 This part has to be changed regardless, it is the directory which you want all the text documents to be create at (line 31).

+Note: if the files were to be sent over discord then the document preview can potentially spoil any secret.
+An easy solution would be to send each text doucment into a compressed zip folder and then send the zip folder instead.